Student Code of Conduct

 - All students to work with an excellent attitude to learning (ATL) in all areas at all times.

-- Have a school bag, planner and equipment for the day.
+- Have a school bag, planner and standard equipment.

-- Make sure NO make-up, nail varnish or false nails are worn in KS3 and KS4.
+- Make sure NO make-up or nail varnish is worn KS3/KS4.

-- Follow the rules regarding jewellery by only wearing a watch and 1 pair of plain studs if desired.
+- Follow the rules regarding jewellery by only wearing a watch and 1 pair of gold or silver coloured plain studs if desired.

-- Use mobile phones and personal electrical devices at social times in social areas and make sure they are switched off and stored safely at all other times.
+- Use mobile phones and personal electrical devices responsibly and make sure they are switched off and stored safely at all other times.

 - Taking part in any school-organised or school-related activity.